Thank you, for your interest in our Komondors!

 Predators:

-When it comes to looking after their livestock, they are independent and watchful.
-Like all livestock guarding dogs they are calm and steady when things are normal but in cases of trouble, this dog will leap to defend its charges.
-Despite its size, the Komondor is astonishingly fast, agile and light on its feet.
-With its impressive speed and courage, a Komondor can easily outrun a coyote or wolf.
+Komondors are independent and watchful.
+Like all livestock guarding dogs, they are calm and steady when things are normal, but in cases of trouble, they will leap to defend their charges.
+Despite their size, Komondors are astonishingly fast, agile, and light on their feet.
+A Komondor can easily outrun a coyote or wolf with impressive speed and courage.
 They are known to rest during the day while patrolling for intruders at night.

 Grooming-Non-Shedding and Corded Coat:

 Not only do their coats protect them from extremes of cold and heat, but they also provide a natural protective armor against bites, which they might receive in the line of duty.
-The cords are open to the skin and allow air to flow through, but are very dense, so the coat acts as an insulator and a cooling mechanism.
-Their curly coat does not shed and allows them to blend in with the livestock that they are guarding, making their presence unknown to the predators until it is too late.
+The cords are open to the skin and allow air to flow through, but are very dense, so the coat acts as both an insulator and a cooling mechanism.
+Their curly coat does not shed and allows them to blend in with the livestock, making their presence unknown to predators until it is too late.

-The Komondor is tough and can handle quite low temperatures and extremes of weather; the coat is warm in winter and water-repellant.
-In extreme heat Komondors will seek shade.
+The Komondor is tough and can handle quite low temperatures and extreme weather; their coat is warm in winter and water-repellent.
+In extreme heat, Komondors will seek shade.
 The coat consists of a woolly undercoat and a coarse and wavy topcoat.

-As a show dog, breeders let the Komondor hair grow into long cords, but we have found that clipping their hair once a year in the late spring works well for our farm environment.
-There is no set timetable, but owners who do not plan to show their dogs can trim the cords to about 3 inches long with a trimmer or a blunt scissors.
-Their natural curly hair is basically self-cleaning and if left to grow their hair will begin to form natural cords.
-Mature cords cannot be brushed but occasional baths help keep them clean.
-Their ears should also be cleaned occasionally and the hair growth within the ear can be thinned with tweezers or blunt scissors.
-Regular cleaning of the ears will ensure that they can hear the coyotes or other predators.
+As a show dog, breeders let the Komondor’s hair grow into long cords, but we have found that clipping their hair once a year in late spring works well for our farm environment.
+There is no set timetable, but owners who do not plan to show their dogs can trim the cords to about 3 inches long with a trimmer or blunt scissors.
+Their natural curly hair is basically self-cleaning, and if left to grow, their hair will begin to form natural cords.
+Mature cords cannot be brushed, but occasional baths help keep them clean.
+Their ears should also be cleaned occasionally, and the hair growth within the ear can be thinned with tweezers or blunt scissors.
+Regular cleaning of the ears will ensure they can hear coyotes or other predators.

 Komondors on our Farm:

-Since I was a child there has always been dogs in my life.
-In the early 1980’s I owed a registered female Puli sheepdog for 12 years.
-I loved her unique coat and warmly recall her affectionate temperament, high intelligence and willingness to learn.
-The Puli is a smaller 35lb. version of the Komondor from Hungary with the same corded coat.
+Since I was a child, there have always been dogs in my life.
+In the early 1980s, I owned a registered female Puli sheepdog for 12 years.
+I loved her unique coat and warmly recall her affectionate temperament, high intelligence, and willingness to learn.
+The Puli is a smaller breed, weighing around 35 pounds.
+It originated from Hungary and shares the distinctive corded coat with the Komondor.

-In 2020 we purchased a purebred 8-week-old female Komondor puppy.
-We named her Rogue, and she was trained by an older female livestock guardian dog.
-Then we found a registered male Komondor in Hungary that came from champion blood lines, and we imported Somogyi Betyar Juhasz (Samu) when he was 10 weeks old.
+In 2020, we purchased a purebred 8-week-old female Komondor puppy.
+Our older female livestock guardian dog trained our Komondor, Rogue.
+Later, we found a registered male Komondor in Hungary.
+He came from champion bloodlines, and we imported Somogyi Betyar Juhasz (Samu) when he was 10 weeks old.
 Our Komondor pair became best mates immediately.
 They enjoy playing and running around together with us and their puppies.

 Our Puppies:

-They are friendly and playful; have soft non-shedding hair and they remain calm when they are held.
-Many Komondors are “late bloomers”, not fully mature until nearly three years of age so do not expect an eight-month-old puppy to behave as an adult working dog would.
-However, these dogs are smart and large enough at an early age to learn basic commands, bark and become involved with the farm life and or the home environment.
+They are friendly and playful and have soft, non-shedding hair.
+They remain calm when held.
+Many Komondors are “late bloomers,” not fully maturing until nearly three years of age, so do not expect an eight-month-old puppy to behave as an adult working dog would.
+However, these dogs are smart and large enough at an early age to learn basic commands, bark, and become involved with farm life or the home environment.

 Health and Diet:

-Komondors do not suffer many heredity problems.
-Perhaps because the breed has descended from centuries of hardy working stock, Komondors have few genetically linked problems.
+Komondors do not suffer from many hereditary problems.
+Perhaps because the breed has descended from centuries of hardy working stock, Komondors have few genetically linked issues.

-As with all livestock guarding dogs, Komondors have been bred for many centuries to make efficient use of their food.
-Despite their size, Komondors do not eat big meals.
-These dogs should be provided with a high-quality dog food that is appropriate for their life stage (puppy, adult, senior).
-Many adult Komondors eat no more three cups of food per day and are in excellent health and weight.
+Like other livestock guarding dogs, Komondors have been bred over centuries to utilize their food efficiently.
+Despite their size, Komondors do not consume large meals.
+It’s essential to provide them with high-quality dog food suitable for their life stage (puppy, adult, senior).
+Many adult Komondors thrive on no more than three cups of food daily while maintaining excellent health and weight.

 Puppy Questionnaire:

 The puppies will be ready for their new homes at 8 weeks of age.
-At this age they are eating dry puppy food, weaned off of their mother and ready for their new homes.
+At this age, they are eating dry puppy food, fully weaned off their mother, and ready for their new families.

-We will ask you to fill out a puppy questionnaire prior to preparing a puppy contract for you.
-This is so we can get to know you and learn more about your household and living situation.
-Finding good homes for each one of the puppies is important to us and caring for a large breed Komondor dog is also a lifetime commitment.
+We request that you complete a puppy questionnaire before we prepare a puppy contract for you.
+This helps us get to know you and learn more about your household and living situation.
+Finding good homes for each puppy is important to us, and caring for a large breed Komondor is a lifetime commitment.

 Puppy Contract:

-Each puppy that we sell comes with a puppy contract that the breeder and new owner both sign and date.
-We will send you the puppy contract via email prior to your deposit so that you can read it and sign it.
-We will also provide you with printed puppy contract and the veterinary health record/ vaccinations at the time of sale.
+Each puppy we sell comes with a puppy contract that the breeder and new owner both sign and date.
+We will send a puppy contract via email to you, and before you send a deposit please ensure that you have read it.
+At the time of sale, we will also provide you with a printed puppy contract and the veterinary health record/vaccinations.

-A $200 deposit per Komondor ordered is required to hold the puppy of your choice.
-Your full name, address and phone number is required along with a deposit in order to reserve a puppy.
+A $200 deposit per Komondor is required to hold the puppy of your choice.
+Your full name, address, and phone number are required with the deposit to reserve a puppy.
 A reservation will not be held without a deposit.

-Matching Komondor puppies with great homes is a tremendously rewarding experience and we look forward to booking an appointment with you and introducing you to our adult dogs and litter of Komondors.
+Matching Komondor puppies with great homes is a tremendously rewarding experience.
+We look forward to booking an appointment with you and introducing you to our adult dogs and litter of Komondors.

 Our Komondors and Livestock:

 Our Komondors sleep outside year-round.
-We have a kennel set up in our hay storage shed for the puppies.
-Komondors have a deep loud bark that they use when they need to while patrolling at night.
-During the day they sleep on a high ground spot where they are watchful for stray dogs, predators and strangers.
+We have a kennel area in our hay storage shed for the puppies.
+Komondors have a deep, loud bark that they use when necessary while patrolling at night.
+During the day, they sleep on a high ground spot, remaining watchful for stray dogs, predators, and strangers.

-We have found this breed of dog to be a good fit with our chickens, waterfowl, goats, horse and farm cats.
+We have found the Komondor to be a good fit with our chickens, waterfowl, goats, horses, and farm cats.
 Our Komondors have not hurt any of our livestock.
-This impressive, breed dog was bred to take on bears, cougars, wolves, coyotes and other predators.
-Rogue and Samu are excellent guardians and they both enjoy spending time with us and are eager to learn.
-They want to please us, and we look forward their company at chore time.
+This impressive breed was bred to take on bears, cougars, wolves, coyotes, and other predators.
+Rogue and Samu are excellent guardians.
+They both enjoy spending time with us and are eager to learn.
+They want to please us, and we look forward to their company at chore time.

-Our male Komondor, Somogyi Betyar Juhasz (Samu) is registered (see above photo), and he was imported by us in June 2021 from Hungary.
+Our male Komondor, Somogyi Betyar Juhasz (Samu), is registered (see the above photo).
+We imported Samu from Hungary in June 2021.

 Our Male Komondor/Sire:

 Our male Komondor comes from champion bloodlines.
-His immediate ancestors were all show dogs and of course he also has working dogs in his Hungarian history too.
-Samu is an impressive intelligent Komondor, and we fell in love with immediately.
+His immediate ancestors were all show dogs, and he also has working dogs in his Hungarian history.
+Samu is an impressive and intelligent Komondor, and we fell in love with him.
 He is loyal and friendly and seeks our approval.
-His calm disposition with the animals and family members on our fam makes him invaluable.
+His calm disposition with our animals and family members makes him invaluable.

 This is Somogyi’s sire/father, Canicum Pasztor Duhaj.
 They both reside in Hungary.